Shavaiz321/revolt.py-bot/README.md

 # revolt.py-bot
-This is a revolt bot made in python
+This is a revolt.py chatbot.

-This is a very simple bot that replies to certain messages in any channel.
-It works in every channel and is not bound to any channel.
-You may freely use this code and change whatever you wish in this.
-To add more responses just copy my format.

-If you have any questions, #Akagami No Shanks#1587, Akagami No Shanks on Revolt.
+The Revolt.py API Documentation can be found at: https://revoltpy.readthedocs.io/en/latest/index.html You can contact me on discord at: Akagami No Shanks#1587, And on revolt at: Akagami No Shanks A youtube tutorial explaining the process will be available here when I get to making it.